glycojones/fletcher/README.md

 ### Arguments:

-- `-ref`: Path to the reference PDB file.
+- `--ref`: Path to the reference PDB file.
-- `-queries`: Path to the query PDB file or directory of PDB files.
+- `--query`: Path to the query PDB file or directory of PDB files.
-- `-target_chain`: Chain ID of the target residue in the reference structure.
+- `--target_chain`: Chain ID of the target residue in the reference structure.
-- `-target_res`: Residue ID of the target residue in the reference structure.
+- `--target_res`: Residue ID of the target residue in the reference structure.

 ### Optional Flags:

-- `-distance_cutoff`: Maximum distance (in Å) for considering neighboring residues.
+- `--distance_cutoff`: Maximum distance (in Å) for considering neighboring residues.
 Default is 15.0.
-- `-min_pairs_required`: Minimum number of residue pairs required for scoring.
+- `--min_pairs_required`: Minimum number of residue pairs required for scoring.
 Default is 3.
-- `-lddt_thresholds`: List of thresholds (in Å) for calculating lDDT-like scores.
+- `--lddt_thresholds`: List of thresholds (in Å) for calculating lDDT-like scores.
 Default is [0.5, 1.0, 2.0, 4.0].
-- `-save_results`: Flag to save results to JSON files.
+- `--save_results`: Flag to save results to JSON files.
 Default is True.
-- `-results_dir`: Directory to save result files.
+- `--results_dir`: Directory to save result files.
 Default is 'results'.
-- `-plot`: Flag to generate and save histograms of scores.
+- `--plot`: Flag to generate and save histograms of scores.
 Default is True.

 ## Example